-Steph, a son of former NBA player Dell Curry and older brother of the Dallas Mavericks' Seth Curry, went on to play basketball for Davidson College, where he was a two-time Southern Conference Men's Player of the Year, for 2007-'08 and 2008-'09, and appeared in three straight NCAA tournaments.
+Steph, a son of former NBA player Dell Curry and older brother of the Philadelphia 76ers' Seth Curry, went on to play basketball for Davidson College, where he was a two-time Southern Conference Men's Player of the Year, for 2007-'08 and 2008-'09, and appeared in three straight NCAA tournaments.
 On a trip out to Los Angeles to attend the ESPYs in 2008, he and Ayesha—who'd moved west to pursue acting—reconnected.

 "That was just kinda fate right there, two kids from Charlotte, meeting again in L.A. on a whim," Steph said in 2016 on In Depth With Graham Bensinger.